Towards Heterogeneous Long-tailed Learning: Benchmarking, Metrics, and Toolbox: More Details on

 \subsection{Long-tailedness Metrics}

-To measure the long-tailedness of a dataset, a commonly used metric is the imbalance factor, and~\cite{yang2022survey} propose using Gini coefficient as a measurement.
-In this section, we analyze the strengths and weaknesses of each metric and suggest using Pareto-LT Ratio to evaluate the long-tailedness of a dataset.
+To measure the long-tailedness of a dataset, a commonly used metric is the imbalance factor, and Gini coefficient is used as a measurement in~\cite{yang2022survey}.
+In this section, we analyze the strengths and weaknesses of each metric and introduce Pareto-LT Ratio to evaluate the long-tailedness of a dataset.

 \textbf{Imbalance Factor.} To measure the skewness of long-tailed distribution, \cite{cui2019class} first introduces the imbalance factor as the size of the largest majority class to the size of the smallest minority class: